midnightchronicles/midnight_redeem/README.md

 ### Admin Command
 `/genredeem` (changeable in config)
 Opens an input dialog for administrators to generate new redeem codes with comprehensive reward configurations.
+'/checkredeem' to check existing codes for there expiry, uses left, and what rewards they hold.

 ---